Enjoying Summer in Inveraray: A Perfect Getaway

 - 5 min read

 Summer has arrived on the west coast of Scotland.
 Warm days stretch into golden evenings.
-There’s time, suddenly, to enjoy it all properly.
+There’s now ample time to savor everything this wonderful season has to offer.

-With the school holidays upon us and a whiff of warmth in the air, it’s high time to decamp to Inveraray.
-It's is the perfect choice for picnics, paddles, and getting gloriously off the clock…
+With school holidays upon us and a whiff of warmth in the air, it’s high time to decamp to Inveraray.
+It is the perfect choice for picnics, paddles, and disconnecting from daily routines.

-Inveraray is home to some truly remarkable attractions - Inveraray Castle, the historic Jail, and Auchindrain Museum among them - drawing thousands to our wee town each summer.
-But this list looks beyond the ticketed highlights, focusing instead on the free (mostly) and entirely outdoor ways to spend a long summer day here.
-Bring comfy shoes, a sense of adventure, and perhaps a towel.
+Inveraray is home to some remarkable attractions.
+Inveraray Castle, the historic Jail, and Auchindrain Museum draw thousands to our wee town each summer.
+However, this list looks beyond the ticketed highlights.
+It focuses instead on free (mostly) and completely outdoor ways to spend a long summer day here.
+Bring comfy shoes, a sense of adventure, and maybe a towel.

 1. Explore Inveraray Castle Gardens and Estate

-The Duke’s back garden is not to be sniffed at.
-A gentle ramble among roses and rhododendrons, with the occasional peacock for company.
-Ideal for polite picnics, hide-and-seek, or pretending one is in a period drama.
+The Duke’s back garden is not to be overlooked.
+Take a gentle ramble among roses and rhododendrons, perhaps with a peacock for company.
+This setting is ideal for polite picnics, hide-and-seek, or pretending you’re in a period drama.

 Did you know?
 The gardens were designed in the 18th century by celebrated landscape architect Roger Morris.